Itsjustrick12/BreakingDown/README.md

 If you want to see the full development of this project's game jam prototype, check out https://www.youtube.com/watch?v=VWRvVGCyvc8 !

+Breaking Down was made using the Unity game engine.
 Some of the project files and names are a bit messy due to the rush of developing the project for the UMBC Game Developers 2024 Spring Break Jam.